Ariel Weinberger

 Ariel Weinberger is an assistant professor of International Business at the George Washington University School of Business.

-Dr. Weinberger publishes in leading Economics journals, including Journal of International Economics and Economic Journal.
+Dr. Weinberger publishes in leading Economics journals, including Review of Economics and Statistics, Journal of International Economics, Journal of Financial and Quantitative Analysis, and Economic Journal.
 He teaches courses related to his expertise: Global Finance and International Trade.

 Ariel Weinberger joined the International Business department at GW as an Assistant Professor in 2019.
 Previously, he was an assistant professor of Economics at the University of Oklahoma for 4 years, as well as a research associate at the Dallas Federal Reserve Bank.
 He received his Ph.D. in Economics from the University of California, Davis in 2015.
 Prior to his doctoral studies, Ariel received a B.S. in Management Science from UC-San Diego and worked for two years at the St. Louis Federal Reserve Bank.